ucb-eecs251b/sp22-labs/lab4/spec.md

 generate an abstract.
 We are going to go through them from left to right:

 1. Click the Library button (looks like a book).
-Select the Virtuoso library that contains your custom DFF from Lab 3.
+Select the Virtuoso library that contains your custom DFF.
 You should see that the `custom_dff_R` cell appears on the right pane -- click on it.
 You should also see 1 cell in the `Core` "bin" on the left pane.
 The bins correspond to the types of cells that the LEF specification defines; for a standard cell that we have it should be in the `Core` bin, but for things like larger IP blocks, you would want them in the `Block` bin.
 To do this, you would select the cell, go to `Cell` > `Move`, and select the destination bin.

 2. Click the Layout button (looks like 2 wires and 2 vias).
 This is used to import a layout from a GDS file, such as if somebody else gave you a